kakawait/hugo-tranquilpeak-theme/docs/user.md

 Use:

-- `<!-- more -->` to define post excerpt and keep the post excerpt in the post content
+- `<!--more-->` to define post excerpt and keep the post excerpt in the post content

 ### Display table of contents

-As post excerpt feature enable with `<!-- more -->` comment, you can display the table of contents of a post with  `<!-- toc -->`.
+As post excerpt feature enable with `<!--more-->` comment, you can display the table of contents of a post with  `<!-- toc -->`.
 Place this comment where you want to display the table of content.

 Here is what looks like the table of contents generated:
 ![thumbnail-image-position-left](https://s3-ap-northeast-1.amazonaws.com/tranquilpeak-hexo-theme/docs/1.4.0/toc-400.png)